-Porous media is treated as a type of fluid zone, in which parameters related to porous media should be given such as porosity, permeability (渗透率), etc. We will discuss it in Example 6.
+Porous media is treated as a type of fluid zone, in which parameters related to porous media should be given such as porosity, permeability (渗透率), etc.

 Each zone has its ID.

 Each zone should be assigned a type, either fluid or solid.